thiago-cs/FileRenamer/README.md

 * Different types of values may be inserted (e.g.: a counter or a given text).

-* In turn, counter values may be formatted.

 Each of these abstractoins are decoupled from the implementation so that the two can vary independently, e.g. new implementations can be added.

+### Strategy Pattern

+* The value of a counter may be formatted.
+The value generation logic is separated from the value formatting logic, which is defined (chosen) only during run-time

 _(to be continued)_